See the teaser for 'Steven Universe: The Movie,' announced at Comic-Con

 Series creator Rebecca Sugar was on hand along with stars Zach Callison, Estelle, Michaela Dietz, Shelby Rabara, and Deedee Magno Hall to break the news and unveil the teaser trailer, which EW can exclusively share above.
 The mysterious clip depicts a heart-shaped pink gemstone, spinning closer and closer, with different characters appearing on its surface.

-Steven Universe airs on Saturdays at 2:00 p.m. on Cartoon Network.
+Steven Universe airs on Saturdays at 2 p.m.
+ET on Cartoon Network.
 Check out the teaser trailer for Steven Universe: The Movie above.

 Comments